quicwg/multipath/draft-lmbdhk-quic-multipath.md

 a new frame.
 It should also have access to the path's MTU as different paths do not necessarily have the same MTU.
 A simple PS is a round-robin scheduler that checks the congestion window of a path before sending a QUIC frame.
 Another example of a PS is an algorithm that selects the path whose congestion window is open and that has the smallest round-trip-time.
 This is the PS used by Multipath TCP.
+Note that a multipath QUIC PS might treat control and data packets differently.
+For example, a PS could favor the lowest delay path for acknowledgments and a higher bandwidth for data.
 A companion draft
 {{I-D.bonaventure-iccrg-schedulers}} provides several general-purpose packet schedulers depending on the application goals.